-Doylestown, PA (August 31, 2015) Vita Education Services hosted a gathering of Vita students, tutors, and teachers from the Literacy Tutoring and GED program to recognize and honor volunteer and student achievements during the past academic year.
-Over 90 people attended the celebration held at Bensalem Library on August 8.
+Vita hosted a gathering of students, tutors, and teachers from the Literacy Tutoring and High School Equivalency programs to recognize and honor student and volunteer achievements during the past academic year.
+Over 100 people attended the celebration held at Bensalem Library on July 27.

-Kathy White, Vita’s Tutoring Program Coordinator, recognized Literacy Tutors who volunteer their time to work with students to help improve their reading, writing, and math skills and work toward getting their GED.
+Pat Stansfield, Vita’s Literacy Tutoring Program Coordinator, recognized Literacy Tutors who volunteer their time to work with students to help improve their reading, writing, and math skills and work toward getting their HSE diplomas.
 She thanked them for the hours and hours of volunteer time, noting the accomplishments of their students that came as a result of the commitment and hard work of both tutors and students.

 Vita’s teachers were recognized for their dedication and support in helping students achieve their goal.
 The crowd applauded the success of the students and the contributions made by teachers and tutors.